How to Organize a Charity Golf Tournament

 Putting a face and a story to your fundraising is very essential when promoting the tournament.
 Pick a cause or a charitable organization beforehand.
 Feature their story and highlight how the money will help them.
 People are more generous when they understand where the donations will go.
 They might even promote your event themselves.

-If you have a major sponsor, make sure that their company logo is visible in all your marketing collateral.
+If you have a major sponsor, make sure that their company logo is visible in all your promotional materials.
 They might be supporting your event for the sake of charity but, of course, they’ll also want to promote their brand.
 If they’re not satisfied, they might not be as willing to support your next fundraising activity.

 About The Author